Thursday, December 25, 2008

 TV 2.0

 The same forces that boosted the number of web sites seen in Figure 1 are today drawing video viewers online.
 Internet video opens up a new set of opportunities for viewers to engage in the content in ways that were previously impossible – they can do things like choose different camera angles, delve into interactive stats and, depending on the business model, share the viewing experience with friends online.
 Ultimately, online video gives the audience a different, and a potentially richer, experience than television.
+The ability to offer a richer experience is due in large part to the open nature of the Internet.
+The Internet’s openness invites innovation in the user experience because it transforms video content from a siloed piece of media into a social and contextual piece of media.

 Consider MySpace, where 2/3 of videos are viewed from user profiles.
 This marriage of video and social networks portends radical changes to video discoverability and monetization.
 Imagine the power to offer brands the ability to target their advertising based on the meta data from the video and extensive details of the user profiles.
 This is just one example of the power of the Internet to reinvent TV.
 As more and more video content goes online, the openness of the Internet will reveal new consumption patterns, which will in turn drive new business models